 If you are interested in what Enoshima looked like in the past and the transformation of the old Enoshima lighthouse, the exhibition space filled with photos and old items on the first floor of the lighthouse is a great place to stop by.

-Enoshima Sea Candle’s Opening Hours, Admission Fees, and Access Information
+Enoshima Sea Candle’s Opening Hours, Admission Fee, and Access Information

-- Enoshima Sea Candle and Enoshima Samuel Cocking Garden is open from 9 am to 8 pm
+- Enoshima Sea Candle and Enoshima Samuel Cocking Garden are open from 9 am to 8 pm.

 - The admission fee for Enoshima Sea Candle is